Hummer: Hummer HX

 The Hummer HX was developed in 2008 as an open-air, two-door off-road concept car, smaller than other Hummer models.

 Plug-in hybrid

-Raser Technologies (formerly of Utah) was to use technology similar to that in the Chevrolet Volt.
+Raser Technologies (formerly of Utah) was to use technology similar to that of the Chevrolet Volt.
 The company unveiled the prototype to the 2009 Society of Automotive Engineers World Congress in Detroit.
-The E-REV (Extended-Range Electric Vehicle) powertrain technology, was claimed to power the vehicle for up to 40 mi on its battery, and then a small 4-cylinder internal combustion engine would start to generate more electricity.
+The E-REV (Extended-Range Electric Vehicle) powertrain technology was claimed to power the vehicle for up to 40 mi on its battery, and then a small 4-cylinder internal combustion engine would start to generate more electricity.

 Racing

 Team Hummer Racing was created in 1993.
 Led by off-road racer Rod Hall, Team Hummer competed in the stock classes of both BitD and SCORE, with specialized racing shock absorbers, tires, and other modifications, along with mandatory safety equipment.
 Team Hummer stock-class H3 was driven by Hall who finished first in class with the H3 in the 2005 Baja 1000.
 Team Hummer earned 11 production-class wins at the Baja 1000.

 A highly modified, two-wheel drive Hummer was raced by Robby Gordon in 2006 (did not finish), 2007 (8th place), 2009 (3rd place), 2010 (8th place), 2011 (did not finish), 2012 (disqualified), and 2013 (14th place) Dakar Rally.